 For example, if we know that we have a confusion in prediction between "C" and "G" (which we can easily find out from probability distributions), then we can use the 6th and 8th attribute of the corresponding classes to remove the ambiguity, because those features say about some geometrical dimensions which are more relevant for "C" and "G" only.
-This task is may be assumed as a temporary reduction of the features.
+This task is may be assumed as a temporary reduction of the features set to reduce the effect of unwanted features.